drawpile/drawpile.github.io/help/development/codingguidelines.markdown

 Auto-format code.

-Use clang-format for C & C++, rustfmt for Rust, gofmt for Go, Prettier for JavaScript and TypeScript, black for Python.
+Use clang-format for C C++, rustfmt for Rust, gofmt for Go, Prettier for JavaScript and TypeScript, black for Python.

 Some files aren't auto-formatted yet.
 When you make changes to them, either leave them be and make your new code follow the ambient format or auto-format them in a separate commit.
+If it's a really huge file, you can also put `// clang-format off` at the beginning of the file and use `// clang-format on` to only format certain sections to let the file become more formatted over time.

 Insert a `SPDX-License-Identifier` comment at the beginning of your files.
-For the parts that still use large & verbose comment block, either leave them be or replace them with an SPDX comment.
+For the parts that still use large verbose comment block, either leave them be or replace them with an SPDX comment.

 ## Attributions